DanyaCt/EC2TerraformDocker/README.md

 ```
 git clone https://github.com/DanyaCt/EC2TerraformDocker.git
 ```
-Also you need download Terraform and AWS CLI, you can use these links:
+Also you need to download Terraform and AWS CLI, you can use these links:

 >Terraform: https://developer.hashicorp.com/terraform/downloads
 >